What does the recent IR35 ruling on a BBC presenter’s contract mean for contractors?

-She was working for the BBC via her Personal Service Company (PSC), CAM Ltd, from 2006/7 to 2012/13, during which time she also had a small number of other clients including the Sunday Express newspaper.
+She was working for the BBC via her Personal Service Company (PSC) (external link), CAM Ltd, from 2006/7 to 2012/13, during which time she also had a small number of other clients including the Sunday Express newspaper.

-However it was found by the tribunal that almost all of her working time during the aforementioned period was spent working for the BBC, therefore she was not ‘in business on her own account’ and in turn was ‘economically dependent’ on the BBC.
+However it was found by the tribunal (external link) that almost all of her working time during the aforementioned period was spent working for the BBC, therefore she was not "in business on her own account" and in turn was "economically dependent" on the BBC.

-Despite the fact that Ackroyd was operating via a limited company upon the insistence of the BBC, and she did not have any statutory rights, a line manager, appraisals or even her own desk, the First Tier Tax Tribunal (FTT) judgement ruled that ‘it was a 7 year contract for what was effectively a full-time job’.
+Despite the fact that Ackroyd was operating via a limited company upon the insistence of the BBC, and she did not have any statutory rights, a line manager, appraisals or even her own desk, the First Tier Tax Tribunal (FTT) judgement ruled that "it was a seven-year contract for what was effectively a full-time job."

 Factors that affected Christa Ackroyd’s IR35 status